COVID-19: Good news: the fourth edition of the Prix Elysée is maintained!

 - No. All recommendation forms, and letters of reference must be sent with the application portfolio in one envelope.
 A reference may, however, scan the form and email it to the photographer to print and include in the portfolio.

 If I am a nominee / winner…

 - Important exposure of their work.

-- Presentation of their work in the form of a group projection at the ‘Nuit des images’.
+Presentation of their work in the form of a group projection at a special event.

 - Publication of their project proposal in the nominees’ book.

 - CHF40’000 for the completion and production of his/her photographic project